Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 SigLip#

-Due to numerical stability issues with the exponential operations involved in Softmax, this can be addressed using safe softmax, which subtracts the maximum value in the row:
+Due to numerical stability issues with the exponential operations involved in Softmax, this can be addressed using safe softmax, which subtracts the maximum value in the row from the exponentials:

 softmax(x_i) = exp(x_i) / sum(exp(x_j))